Lyda D. Newman: Early life

-In addition to her work in New York City, Newman appears to have worked with hair in Newport, Rhode Island, during the Summer season.
+Newman also appears to have worked with hair in Newport, Rhode Island, during the summer season.
 The Newport Daily News contains the following advertisement in its July 20, 1903, edition:

-“Lyda NEWMAN, OF NEW YORK.
-HAIR and SCALP SPECIALIST, Begs to announce that she has arrived for her ninth season in Newport and will be glad to receive calls from those desiring treatment.
+"Lyda Newman, of New York.
+Hair and Scalp Specialist, Begs to announce that she has arrived for her ninth season in Newport and will be glad to receive calls from those desiring treatment.
 My original method of magnetic manipulation positively cures nervous exhaustion.
 Shampooing a specialty.
-56 BATH ROAD.”
+56 Bath Road."

+Trademark

+Newman registered the trademark 'VIDACABELLO' in 1894, in the Official Gazette of the United States Patent Office, Trademark number 25,022 is noted as "VIDACABELLO, 'A PREPARATION FOR THE HAIR AND SCALP.'
+LYDA D. NEWMAN, New York, N.Y.
+Filed June 19, 1894.
+The 'Essential feature' of the Trademark is the word 'VIDACABELLO.'
+Used since August 1892."